ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/gettingstarted.md

 You may need to change/update the versions of the listed packages with more recent ones.

+## Our first test

 Now let's write our first unit test.
 We will test the **"AddressAndPayment"** action in the **"CheckoutController"**.
-It is one of the most simplest actions possible - returns a default view no matter the HTTP request.
+It is one of the simplest actions possible - returns a default view no matter the HTTP request.

 <img src="/images/tutorial/addressandpaymentactions.jpg" alt="Simple controller action returning default view" />